bnb-chain/bnb-chain.github.io/docs/learn/beaconIntro.md

 - Threshold Signatures (an alternative to multisig)
 - Smart Contracts sidechain (in-progress)

+## Technology Details
+Continue reading below if you are interested in what is happening under the hood!

+- [Beacon Chain  as a Block Chain](../beaconchain/blockchain.md): about consensus, software stack, network layout and roles.
+- [Connect to Beacon Chain ](../beaconchain/chain-access.md): how to connect to Beacon Chain  and DEX via different ways.
+- [Run a Beacon Chain  full node](../beaconchain/fullnode.md): how to run a full node and become part of the p2p network of Beacon Chain .
+- [Run a Beacon Chain  light client](../beaconchain/light-client.md): how to run a light client.
+- [Beacon Chain  Governance](../beaconchain/governance.md): about proposal, vote, and join as a validator.

 ## Participate

 There are different ways to participate in the network, from light nodes to full validators.
 Beacon Chain follows a philosophy of progressive decentralization.
 We envision a future where organizations and individuals can run validator nodes, and BNB can be staked to join governance.